The Yummy Life

 pesto in ziploc

 You can also freeze pesto in small jars or plastic containers.
-I like to freeze some of mine in these 4 oz. mason jars.
+I like to freeze most of mine in these 4 oz. mason jars.
 They hold 1/2 cup of pesto--just the right amount to use for pizza sauce and many other recipes.
+These frozen jars of pesto are good for 9-12 months.

 View on Amazon: ♦ 4-oz Mason Jars ♦ Plastic Lids for Jars